Generic Name: lubricating jelly

 What happens if I overdose?

-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
+If you have any urgent concerns call the Poison Help line at 1-800-222-1222.

-Avoid getting topical emollients in your eyes, nose, or mouth.
+Avoid getting KY Jelly in your eyes, nose, or mouth.
 If this does happen, rinse with water.

-K-Y Jelly (topical emollients) side effects
+KY Jelly side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of a severe allergic reaction when using KY Jelly: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect K-Y Jelly (topical emollients)?
+What other drugs will affect KY Jelly?

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember to keep KY Jelly all other medicines out of the reach of children, never share your medicines with others, and to use this medication only for the indication prescribed.